lindemann09/pytrak/README.md

 PyTrak
 ======

-Python-based motion tracking driver for trakSTAR ()
+Python api wrapper and motion tracking driver for 3D Guidance trakSTAR

-*NOTE*: So far, merely tested under Windows.
+*NOTE*: So far, the Python api wrapper has been merely tested under Windows.

 Dependencies
 ------------
 * Expyriment 0.7.0
 * trakSTAR Windows API (ATC3DG.DLL or ATC3DG64.DLL).
-The dynamic link library (dll-file) is needed in the Windows system folder or in the trakSTAR-api subfolder. (see trakSTAR driver CD or ftp.ascension-tech.com)
+The dynamic link library is needed in the Windows system folder or in the trakSTAR-api subfolder. (see trakSTAR driver CD or ftp.ascension-tech.com)

 Links